KyleVaughn/UM2/docs/source/install.rst

     spack --version # Expect 0.20

-If you do not have C, C++, and Fortran compilers available, install then now, or you will need to modify the compilers.yaml file created in the next step.
+If you do not have C, C++, and Fortran compilers available, install them now, or you will need to modify the compilers.yaml file created in the next step.
 Assuming you're using gcc, to verify that you have the necessary compilers, run the following
 commands: